vegaup/KittyKanvas/README.md

 # KittyCanvas

-KittyCanvas is a simple and lightweight canvas for the Kitty terminal.
+KittyKanvas is a lightweight tool that refreshes your wallpaper with stunning cat art, bringing a touch of feline charm and creativity to your desktop.

 ## License